 Barbara Ehrenreich, author of Natural Causes, is the author of over a dozen books, including the New York Times bestseller Nickel and Dimed.
 She has a PhD in cellular immunology from Rockefeller University and writes frequently about health care and medical science.

 Sinikka Elliott, co-author of Pressure Cooker, is an assistant professor of sociology at the University of British Columbia.
 Her research examines family dynamics, intersecting inequalities, and social policy.

-Jennifer Elvgren, author of The Whispering Town, received the Andersen Prize, the Américas Award, a Sydney Taylor award, and a Jane Addams award.
+Jennifer Elvgren, author of The Edelweiss Pirates, has received the Andersen Prize, The Américas Award, a Sydney Taylor award, and a Jane Addams award.
 Her work has appeared on the Children’s Notable Book and Bank Street College Best Books lists.

 Christine A. Emery, author of Black Cloud Blues, is a children’s book creator and entertainer.
 Using laughter and joy, she encourages children to see themselves and the world in a magical way.